Ling 566: Intro Syntax for Computational Linguistics

 those sentences, as well as an explanation of whether and how

-or not these ARG-STs together with the Binding
+these ARG-STs together with the Binding

 Principles predict the acceptability judgments